Venue of the Conference

 The most important example of modern architecture in Brno is Villa Tugendhat – a historic site inscribed on the UNESCO's World Cultural Heritage List.
 The Villa of Greta and Fritz Tugendhat, designed by the architect Ludwig Mies van der Rohe and built in 1929–1930, is a monument of modern architecture.

 Today Brno is a seat of universities and important judiciary institutions.
 It offers many possibilities of cultural enjoyment in its numerous theatres, museums, cinemas and clubs.
-The Brno Exhibition Centre with its eighty-year tradition is a venue of many international trade fairs, exhibitions and congresses, and as such plays a significant role in the social and economic life of the whole city.
+The Brno Exhibition Centre with its ninety-five-year tradition is a venue of many international trade fairs, exhibitions and congresses, and as such plays a significant role in the social and economic life of the whole city.
 The City of Brno regularly holds various cultural events, festivals as well as some notable sporting events.
 Brno is also a city of modern shopping and entertainment centres.
 Brno is also the largest city in Moravia and a seat of regional government.

 Thanks to its location between the woody Bohemian-Moravian Highlands and the winegrowing Southern Moravian Lowlands, Brno enjoys a very pleasant, moderate climate, ideal for day-to-day living as well as various forms of recreation.
 The public transport system in Brno is very efficient and simple to use and consists of trams, trolley buses a city buses, the latter of which operate 24 hours a day, 7 days a week.